 Giving Up Your Pet

-While our goal is to provide quality care for every animal we house, it will always be a loud, scary and stressful environment for most pets and not all will make it up for adoption because of medical and behavioral issues outside the scope of resources we’re able to provide – some as a direct result of the stress an animal encounters after arriving at the shelter.
+Taking your pet to any animal shelter should be your last resort.
+Shelters, including ours, are temporary holding facilities designed to house a large number of stray/lost pets at one time.
+While our goal is to provide quality care for every animal we house, it will always be a loud, scary and stressful environment for most pets and not all will make it up for adoption because of medical and behavioral issues outside the scope of resources we’re able to provide – some as a direct result of the stress that an animal encounters after arriving at the shelter.

-If you have exhausted all your options, and the shelter is truly the last resort, we want you to know a few things:
+If you have exhausted all of your options, and the shelter is truly the last resort, we want you to know a few things:

 - We do not put animals up for adoption that are aggressive towards people or other pets.